SillyTavern/SillyTavern-Extras/README.md

 We will NOT provide any support for running this on Android.
 Direct all your questions to the creator of this guide.

+#### Talkinghead module on Linux

+It requires the installation of an additional package because it's not installed automatically due to incompatibility with Colab.
+Run this after you install other requirements:

+`pip install wxpython==4.2.1`

 ### 💻 Locally
 #### Option 1 - Conda (recommended) 🐍